Skip to content

 • array_values: returns an array of all the values in the input array

-• sort: sorts the values in an array in ascending or descending order
+• sort: sorts the values in an array in ascending order and modifies the array in-place, returning a boolean on success

 • count: returns the number of elements in an array